d2l-ai/d2l-vi/chapter_optimization/sgd_vn.md

 ## Convergence Analysis for Convex Objectives
 -->

-## Phân tích Hội tụ cho các Mục tiêu Lồi
+## Phân tích Hội tụ cho Hàm mục tiêu Lồi

 <!--
 The following is optional and primarily serves to convey more intuition about the problem.